Mental Health Tribunal UK: Forms & How to Apply

 The nearest relative

-Your 'nearest relative' — a specific legal status defined by section 26 of the Mental Health Act 1983, not simply your closest family member by choice — can make an application to the Tribunal without your permission.
+Your 'nearest relative' — a specific legal status defined by section 26 of the Mental Health Act 1983, not simply your closest family member by choice — can make an application to the Tribunal without your permission in the circumstances set out in section 66.
 Section 26 sets out a hierarchy (for example, spouse or civil partner, then children, then parents, in descending order, with the elder or eldest preferred within the same category), and certain people are excluded from being treated as the nearest relative in specific circumstances, such as if they are not ordinarily resident in the UK.
 GOV.UK publishes a dedicated information sheet, Form T117: information for nearest relatives, explaining the nearest relative's role in Tribunal proceedings.
+Note that the Mental Health Act 2025 will eventually replace the nearest relative with a new statutory role — see the reform section below — but that change had not been brought into force at the time of writing, so the nearest relative provisions described here remain the current law.

 When hospital managers or the Secretary of State must refer the case automatically

-If a patient does not apply within the time limits below, hospital managers must in many cases refer the patient's case to the Tribunal automatically.
+If a patient does not apply within the time limits below, hospital managers must in many cases refer the patient's case to the Tribunal automatically, under section 68 of the Mental Health Act 1983.
 According to GOV.UK's guidance on applications and referrals, this duty applies to, among others: a patient detained for assessment under section 2, a non-restricted patient detained for treatment, a community patient, and a patient whose community treatment order is revoked under section 17F.
 Referral is generally required at the end of 6 months from the 'applicable day' (broadly, the date of admission or transfer), and again if more than 3 years have passed since the case was last considered by a Tribunal (or 12 months for patients under 18).

 Time limits for applying, by section

 The window for applying to the Tribunal depends entirely on how, and under which section, the patient is detained.
 Missing the window generally means waiting for the next eligibility period, though automatic referral by hospital managers (see above) provides a safety net in many cases.
-The following is drawn directly from GOV.UK's "when you can apply" guidance:
+The following reflects GOV.UK's "when you can apply" guidance, current as at the time of writing:

 | Detention type | When you can apply | |---|---| | Section 2 — detained for assessment | Within the first 14 days of detention. | | Section 3 — detained for treatment | Any time in the first 6 months.
 If detained longer than 6 months: once in the second 6-month period, then once in every following 12-month period. | | Section 37 — detained by a court order | Between 6 and 12 months from the date of the court's order.
 After that, once in every 12-month period. | | Sections 37 and 41 — restricted patient (hospital order with restriction) | Between 6 and 12 months from the date of the hospital order.
 After that, once in every 12-month period. | | Restricted patient — conditionally discharged, conditions deprive the patient of liberty | Once between 6 and 12 months after discharge.
 After that, once every 2 years. | | Restricted patient — conditionally discharged, conditions do not deprive the patient of liberty | 12 months after discharge, then once every 2 years. | | Any other basis for detention | Check with your responsible clinician or legal representative — the position varies and is not summarised in a single table on GOV.UK. |